 We ceded to UFLIC our in-force structured settlements block of business issued prior to 2004, certain variable annuity business issued prior to 2004 and the long-term care insurance business assumed from legal entities now a part of Brighthouse Life Insurance Company.
 UFLIC has established trust accounts for our benefit to secure its obligations under the reinsurance arrangements.
 GE is obligated to maintain UFLIC's RBC above a specified minimum level pursuant to a Capital Maintenance Agreement.
 If UFLIC becomes insolvent notwithstanding this agreement, and the amounts in the trust accounts are insufficient to pay UFLIC's obligations to us, it could have a material adverse effect on our financial condition and results of operations.
+The loss of material risk-hedging or reinsurance arrangements could have a material adverse effect on our financial condition and results of operations.
 For additional information on UFLIC reinsurance, see note 9 in our consolidated financial statements under "Part II-Item 8-Financial Statements and Supplementary Data."